Table of Contents

 Another important consideration when choosing fasting methods is how the effects vary based on your gender.
 The slightly different chemical build of male and female bodies will cause different benefits and concerns.
 For example, one study found that fasting helped women improve their glucose response to a meal but not the insulin response.
 The opposite was true in men.

 In another study, it was found that 72-hour fasts increased the stress hormone in women and negatively advanced their circadian clock.
 These findings were not the same in men, who benefited more heavily from the same fasting length.
-One of the major concerns that women need to know about fasting are the effects it may have on their reproductive health.
+One of the major concerns that women need to know about fasting is the effects it may have on their reproductive health.

 Women who are pregnant should not fast because it can cause malnutrition in their fetus.
 However, women who have just given birth should also avoid fasting.
 They need a higher concentration of nutrients and calories than normal after childbirth.
 As a result, it is important to avoid fasting until they have recovered fully from the process.